jack-burns1/alarm.py/README.md

 If unable to read from network, or if there is a problem with the pcap file, the program will display the an error message and terminate.

 Technologies: This program extensively uses the scapy module created by Philippe Biondi

+Acknowledgments: This program is built off some starter code created by Ming Chow (github: mchow01)